 Plus think of the pain and work required if one of your social media accounts is hacked?
 Much more difficult than enabling 2FA today.

-If you’re interested in maximizing your cybersecurity, you may be interested in our new product, the StartMeStick – an affordable way to resurrect old computers, and even change your current computer into one that’s fast, private, and secure.
+If you’re interested in maximizing your cybersecurity, you may be interested in the StartMeStick – an affordable way to resurrect old computers, and it resets to factory settings each time, meaning it will not save any passwords or sensitive information.
 We also recommend checking out our internet safety guide!